|

 a couple weeks after Gun Shy ended,

-to go downhill when they get dispatched to a double
+start to go downhill when they get dispatched

-homicide - Jaylynn's first murder scene.
-Dez is
+to a double homicide - Jaylynn's first murder

-seem to be going all right until Dez's nemesis
+Jay, and things seem to be going all right until

 |